Sarah Nickless' graduate success with Somerset Football Association

 BA (Hons) Sports Coaching, 2015

-Sarah is also the chairperson for the FA Youth Council where she represents all children and young people within the Football Association’s (FA) governance structure on FA Council.
-Sarah also leads a team of 15 young people who have a vision to ‘inspire, empower and provide a voice for all children and young people to influence change and develop a lasting legacy in football.’
-Sarah became the youngest ever member of the FA Council at 23, and was first to represent the FA Youth Council following the governance reform at The FA, which she cites as her greatest achievement to date.
+In her former role, Sarah was the chairperson of the FA Youth Council where she represented all children and young people within the Football Association’s (FA) governance structure on FA Council.
+Sarah led the team towards the of the vision to ‘inspire, empower and provide a voice for all children and young people to influence change and develop a lasting legacy in football’ and became the youngest ever member of the FA Council at 23.
+She was also first to represent the FA Youth Council following the governance reform at The FA, which she cites as her greatest achievement to date.

-During her time at UCLan, Sarah took advantage of gaining beneficial work experience.
+During her time at UCLan, Sarah took advantage of the opportunity to gain beneficial work experience.
 She undertook numerous voluntary roles including coaching and setting up the Lancashire FA Youth Council, to ensure young people had a voice within the county on matters which impacted them.
 Sarah also got involved in many of the FA’s national programmes including The FA Coach Scholarship Programme and the launch of Team Sixteen.
 She was also selected to represent the FA in Rwanda on The FA’s Changing Lives Programme where she delivered a coach development scheme.
-Other roles included being a part of the British Universities and Colleges Sport (BUCS) Student Management Group, the BUCS Futsal & Football Committee.
+Other roles included being a part of the British Universities and Colleges Sport (BUCS) Student Management Group, the BUCS Futsal and Football Committee.

-During Sarah’s time at UCLan in 2013, the University became a Grassroots Hub when it teamed up with the Lancashire County Football Association.
+Whilst Sarah was studying at UCLan, the University became a Grassroots Hub when it teamed up with the Lancashire County Football Association.
 As part of this, Sarah was appointed as the University Football Activator, a paid role to sustain and increase the number of students playing football, refereeing and supporting the game through the Community Hub Club.

-Speaking of her lasting memories at UCLan, Sarah stated: “The relationships I created with tutors, who helped me not only with my degree programme, but challenged my thinking and supported my development as a person.
-Falling in love with learning, the endless pit of challenged assumptions, new found knowledge and understanding.”
+Speaking of her lasting memories of UCLan, Sarah is particularly proud that two of her University assessed papers were published in the Journal of Qualitative Research in Sports Studies, with a further one written post study about her time in education.
+Sarah said: “My lasting memories are the relationships I created with my tutors, who not only helped me with my degree programme but challenged my thinking and supported my development as a person.
+I fell in love with learning, the endless pit of challenged assumptions, newfound knowledge and understanding.”